CREOG and ABOG Exams: Know the Stems

-With your CREOG or ABOG Boards coming up, there are two important things to begin doing as early as possible to prepare: studying early and knowing the question stems.
+With your CREOG or ABOG Boards coming up, there are two important things to do as you begin preparing for the exams: start studying early and prepare with the right question stems.

 The failure rate of those taking these exams increases the longer you wait to start preparing for them.
 Not only that, but as your exam gets closer and closer, your ‘exam stress’ may start to rise as well.

 Additionally, studies have shown that procrastinating “can also take a toll on mental health and well-being.”
 None of these side effects of procrastinating will do you any good on exam day, so make sure you start your studying months in advance.

 As you probably know, the CREOG and Board exams are administered by two separate entities.
 This means the style and length of questions for each exam are very likely to be considerably different between the two.